zukunft/zukunft.com/docs/code_functions_all.md

     \-- is_delete - section for function is_delete is expected to be info in /db/sql_type_list.php
     \-- is_select - section for function is_select is expected to be info in /db/sql_type_list.php
     \-- is_most - section for function is_most is expected to be info in /db/sql_type_list.php
+    \-- is_main - section for function is_main is expected to be info in /db/sql_type_list.php
     \-- is_prime - section for function is_prime is expected to be info in /db/sql_type_list.php
     \-- is_big - section for function is_big is expected to be info in /db/sql_type_list.php
     \-- value_table_type - section for function value_table_type not yet defined that it should be info for value table selection in /db/sql_type_list.php